Gabrielle Roy: Career

 In August 1947, she married Marcel Carbotte, a Saint Boniface doctor, and the couple set off for Europe where Carbotte studied gynecology and Roy spent her time writing.

 Where Nests the Water Hen, Gabrielle Roy's second novel, is a sensitive and sympathetic tale that captures both the innocence and the vitality of a sparsely populated frontier.

 Another of her novels brought additional critical acclaim.
 Alexandre Chenevert (1954), is a dark and emotional story that is ranked as one of the most significant works of psychological realism in the history of Canadian literature.

 She is considered by many to be one of the most important Francophone writers in Canadian history and one of the most influential Canadian authors.
 In 1963, she was on a panel that gave the Montreal World's Fair, Expo 67, its theme: Terre des hommes or in English Man and His World.
 It was her suggestion to use Antoine de Saint-Exupéry's 1939 book title as the organizing theme.
 In 2016, Margaret Atwood, who had read her books as a teenager, wrote an essay about her career, and noted that her works were still more relevant than ever.

 Gabrielle Roy died in 1983 at the age of seventy-four.
 Her autobiography, La Détresse et l'enchantement, was published posthumously and translated in 1984 by Patricia Claxton, a prominent Quebec translator who is considered the primary translator of Gabrielle Roy's works from French to English.
 Her translation of Gabrielle Roy's autobiography, translated into English as Enchantment and Sorrow was awarded the Governor General's Award in 1987.
 The autobiography covers the years from Gabrielle Roy's childhood in Manitoba to the time when she settled in Quebec.

-The movie Tramp at the Door is dedicated to her and supposedly depicts her childhood.
+The movie Tramp at the Door, based on Roy's short story and released in 1985, was dedicated to her memory.

 Patricia Claxton won her second Governor General's Award in 1999 for translating François Ricard's biography of Gabrielle Roy.